Well Rounded Education

 Lower School consists of Years 1 and 2 and is for children aged 5-7 years old.
 Children leave Reception as increasingly confident and independent individuals, excited and curious to move on to the next stage of school life as they move into the main building of the school.

-Lessons follow an enhanced and challenging version of the National Curriculum, with specialist teaching in subjects such as Music, PE, French and Outdoor Learning.
+Lessons follow an enhanced and challenging version of the National Curriculum, with lessons in subjects such as Music, PE, French and Outdoor Learning.
 The use of the specialist Art, DT and Science rooms are introduced in Year 1 to enhance lessons and develop skills.

 There are two classes in each year group, with small class sizes, which ensures focus and attention on each and every child’s learning and pastoral needs.

 Our learning in Lower School is supported by a range of educational trips and visits alongside a wide programme of extra-curricular activities.
 Highlights include visits to Cannon Hall Farm and Skipton Castle alongside the annual Pantomime Trip at Christmas.
 Many children start to learn an instrument in Lower School to complement their academic learning.

 Upper School consists of Years 3 – 6 and is for children aged 7-11 years old.
 When children move into Upper School, lessons follow a timetable similar to senior school.
-Additional specialist teaching is provided in Art, DT, ICT, Languages, Science and Humanities to further prepare them for Senior School.
+Specialist teaching is provided in Outdoor Learning, Languages, Art, DT, ICT, Languages, Science and Humanities to further prepare them for Senior School.